DUNE/dune-justin/docs/workflow-man-page.md

        Each file returned by wfs-get-file is marked as allocated and will  not be  processed by any other jobs.
-When the bootstrap script finishes, it must leave files with lists of the processed and unprocessed  files  in its workspace directory.
-These lists are sent to the Workflow Allocator by the generic job, which either marks input files  as  being  success- fully  processed or resets their state to unallocated, ready for match- ing by another job.
+When the bootstrap script finishes, it must leave files with lists of the processed  files  in  its  workspace directory.
+These  lists  are  sent  to  the  Workflow Allocator by the generic job, which either marks input files as being successfully  pro- cessed  or  resets  their  state  to unallocated, ready for matching by another job.

        Files can be referred to either by DID or PFN, one  per  line,  in  the appropriate list file:
          wfs-processed-dids.txt
          wfs-processed-pfns.txt
-         wfs-unprocessed-dids.txt
-         wfs-unprocessed-pfns.txt

        It  is  not  necessary  to  create  list files which would otherwise be empty.
 You can use a mix of DIDs and PFNs, as long as each  appears  in the correct list file.
+Any files not represented in either file will be treated as unprocessed and made available for other jobs to process.

        Output files which are to be uploaded with Rucio  by  the  generic  job must  be  created in the bootstrap's workspace directory and have file- names matching the patterns given by --output-pattern or  --output-pat- tern-next-stage  when  the  stage  was  created.
 The suffixed .json is appended to find the corresponding metadata files for MetaCat.

 REQUEST PROCESSING
        Once a request enters the running state, it is processed by  the  Work- flow  System's Finder agent.
 Usually this is just done once, but it can be repeated if the --refind-interval-hours option is given when  creat- ing  the  request.
 When  the request is processed, the Finder uses the requests's MQL expression to create a list of input files for the first stage.
 Work is only assigned to jobs when a matching file is found and so these lists of files are essential.

        In most cases, the MQL query is a MetaCat  Query  Language  expression, which the Finder sends to the MetaCat service to get a list of matching file DIDs.
 However,  if  the  query  is  of  the  form  "rucio-dataset SCOPE:NAME" then the query is sent directly to Rucio to get the list of file DIDs contained in the given Rucio dataset.
 Finally if the --monte- carlo  COUNT  option  is used when creating the request, then an MQL of the form "monte-carlo COUNT" is stored.
 This causes the  Finder  itself to create a series of COUNT placeholder files which can be used to keep track of Monte Carlo processing without a distinct input file for  each of  the  COUNT  jobs.
 Each of these placeholder files has a DID of the form monte-carlo-REQUEST_ID-NUMBER where NUMBER is in the  range  1  to COUNT, and REQUEST_ID is the assigned request ID number.

 FILES
        An  X.509  user  proxy file is currently needed to contact the Workflow Service,   which   is   either    given    by    $X509_USER_PROXY    or /tmp/x509up_uUSERID  where USERID is the numeric Unix user id, given by id -u